Does a Family History of Heart Disease Increase My Risk?

 Second, do your part to decrease your risk by practicing healthy lifestyle habits.
 Move your body for at least 30 minutes on most days of the week.
 Eat a diet filled with fruits and vegetables, whole grains, and lean protein.
 Minimize the amount of sodium and unhealthy fats in the foods you eat.
 Don’t smoke or quit smoking if you do smoke.
 Keep an eye on your alcohol intake.

-Georgia Heart Institute Prevention Center
+Choose Georgia Heart Institute for Heart Disease Prevention

 As the leading heart and vascular program that’s focused on heart health for generations, Georgia Heart Institute has created an innovative center focused solely on patient education, healthy lifestyle behaviors, advanced screening services and support resources – spanning all types and levels of heart disease.